-Prior to going into the the start of each winter season, PJM maywill notify and request from all members with generation resources, by unitareport of fuel and emission information by generating unit.
-This survey data request will be issued via eDART and will request require information such as, but not limited to, each unit's:
+Prior to the start of each winter season, PJM will notify and request from all members with generation resources, a report of fuel and emission information by generating unit.
+This data request will be issued via eDART and will require information such as, but not limited to, each unit's:

-- · available primary fuel
+- available primary fuel

-- · available secondary fuel
+- available secondary fuel

-- · projected fuel inventory (in terms of MWh)
+- projected fuel inventory (in terms of MWh)

 - typical fuel inventory (in terms of MWh)

 - average amounts of fuel per delivery (in terms of MWh)

-- · delivery frequency
+- delivery frequency

-- amount of firm gas schedules fuel supply and transportation contractual arrangements
+- fuel supply and transportation contractual arrangements

 - run time limitations due to environmental/emission restrictions

 - etc.